shermscissors/portfolio/README.md

-# portfolio
+# Don't Mind Me Just Yet...
-First template of my professional portfolio
+First template of my professional portfolio, if you're reading this then I'm probably working still..